CHKao777/Cantris/README.md

-# Implement an AI to play Cantris using MCTS combined with CNN
+# Implementation of an AI to play Cantris using MCTS combined with CNN